Name of Hospital: Washington Adventist Hospital

 Number of Stars: 1

 Comment: Staying on this ward qualifies as one of the worst experiences of my life.
-I was sent to the ER after a half-hearted attempt to overdose on Xanex, and was given the voluntary commitment papers to sign while I was fading in and out of consciousness.
+I was sent to the ER after a half-hearted suicide attempt, and was given the voluntary commitment papers to sign while I was fading in and out of consciousness.
 I spent most of the next day asleep.
 The nurses were fairly helpful to me, which I suspected was because I was a white-passing, polite, college kid.
 I have experience with modifying behavior to get me out of bad situations, and that helped here.

 I kept requesting to see a social worker or doctor, as was my legal right.
 I didn’t see a psychiatrist until 28 hours after my commitment, and by the time I met him he knew that I was repeatedly requesting to see him so that I wouldn’t be held the full 72 hours.
 He walked into my room and started making fun of me, which caused me to start panicking (because in what situation does a psych ward doctor mock you?!)
 When I started crying, he laughed and said, “See?
 You’re too delicate to leave.”
 Of course I was delicate, I was locked in a strange place, wearing a glorified potato sack and away from my support system.
 Only after my parents came down from New York did he start to act reasonably towards me.